Singular-Genomics/singular-demux/README.md

 The second column contains the option value, or empty if the option takes no value (i.e. a flag).
 If the option accepts multiple values, they must be space separated in the second column.
 The command line options specified in the sample sheet override those provided on the command line.
+The order of the FASTQs must match the order read structures.

 The `[Data]` section must contain a header line.
 The `Sample_ID` column must contain a unique, non-empty identifier